-This is a question that is frequently asked on wedding forums – how much does it cost to hire a live band for your wedding in 2021?
+This is a question that is frequently asked on wedding forums – how much does it cost to hire a live band for your wedding in 2022 or 2023?

 At FixTheMusic, a free platform for booking a carefully curated selection of the UK’s finest wedding bands, we have been able to keep track of the average cost of hiring wedding bands, so we’d like to share our thoughts with you in this blog post.

 View our complete list of outstanding wedding bands in the UK with prices ➡️

 First of all, it’s important to state that wedding bands are considered to be a cut above pub cover bands, although perhaps this does amateur pub bands a disservice – many of the most famous bands started on the pub and club scene playing a mixture of covers and original tracks.